Image by Brett Jordan, provided by Unsplash via Wix.

 The author of the Gospel of Matthew appears to have gotten his material from several sources.

-• Half of the verses in this Gospel have parallel verses in the Gospel of Mark, which is believed to have been written earlier (the evidence suggests Mark was written before the destruction of Jerusalem in A.D.
-70).
+Half of the verses in this Gospel have parallel verses in the Gospel of Mark, which is believed to have been written earlier (the evidence suggests Mark was written before the destruction of Jerusalem in AD 70).
 (References to the number of verses in this and the next paragraph are calculated based on information in Raymond E. Brown, An Introduction to the New Testament, p.
 111).

-• Perhaps one-fifth of the verses in Matthew appear in Luke but not in Mark.
+Perhaps one-fifth of the verses in Matthew appear in Luke but not in Mark.
 Scholars have proposed the existence of an earlier source that both Matthew and Luke had access to and drew from as they wrote their Gospels.
 That source is usually called Q – short for the German Quelle, meaning “source.”
 There is no manuscript available today that contains the material from Q, so it would be unwise to make many claims about it, even though it is reasonable that Luke and Matthew, with so many verses in common, both had access to such a document.

-• Matthew has a significant amount of material comprised of sayings or teachings by Jesus that does not appear in the other Gospels.
-This material could have come from the source Papias identifies as “Matthew,” which would have been written in Aramaic/Hebrew and might have come from apostle Matthew.
+Matthew has a significant amount of material comprised of sayings or teachings by Jesus that does not appear in the other Gospels.
+This material could have come from the source Papias identifies as “Matthew,” which would have been written in Aramaic/Hebrew and might have come from the apostle Matthew.
 Note, though, that the Gospel of Matthew was written in Greek, not Aramaic or Hebrew, so the author of this Gospel or someone else would have had to translate that original “Matthew” material into Greek.

-• Matthew also has other material unique to his Gospel that he might have written himself or gather from other sources.
+Matthew also has other material unique to his Gospel that he might have written himself or gathered from other sources.
 Matthew, like any good writer, also frames and explains material in the context of his readers’ own situations, so we see some things in Matthew that appear to be commentary from the perspective of the mid-80s, when Jewish Christians were being forced out of Jewish synagogues, Christian churches were developing more of a structure, and these churches were a multifaceted mix of Gentiles, Jews who still tried to maintain Jewish practices, and Jews who had given up practicing Judaism.

 When and where was the Gospel written?